VinnieGrack/terraform-biganimal/README.md

   // ba_api_uri   = "https://portal.biganimal.com/api/v3" // Optional
 }
 ```
-## Now, Let us declare the data-sources and variables
+## Let us declare the data-sources and variables

 Step 2 : To declare data-sources, copy and paste this code into your Terraform configuration data-sources.tf file.